amplify-project/interface-library-spec/README.md

 with which other clients can gauge whether a client is still available.
 This mechanism potentially requires a cleanup process which removes stale clients from the registries.

+## API

+This section defines the API that users of the interface library can program against.
+Every concrete implementation of the interface library should support these methods.
+Method signatures use a Typescript-like syntax for annotating types.
+These signatures are not necessarily authoritative, but act merely as pseudocode.

+### `connect(host: string, type: 'input' | 'output' | 'io', device_info: any?): Connection`

+This function acts as the main entry point for the application.
+It establishes a connection to the Redis server at the host/port identified by the string `host`.
+A device should also register itself as either an `input` device, `output` device and general `io` if it can perform both functions.
+Optionally this method also accepts a dictionary-like object containing device information.
+The contents of this object are as of yet unspecified.

+The function establishes the connection to the server and returns a `Connection` object through which all future communication shall be conducted.